ForgottenGlory/Dungeons-Deviousness/README.md

 ### ENB
 ENB is not required to run Dungeons & Deviousness, but it is intended to be used with it.
 You may skip these instructions if you don’t want to use ENB.

-In general, any ENB that is compatible with Obsidian Weathers will work with D&D. My preferred ENBs are Rudy's, Amon Reborn, and Silent Horizons if you want some recommendations
+In general, any ENB that is compatible with Obsidian Weathers will work with D&D. My preferred ENBs are Rudy's, Amon Reborn, and Silent Horizons if you want some recommendations.

 In general, the process to install an ENB preset is: